What is fainting?

 What should I do if I think I’m going to faint?

-You probably don’t need to go to your doctor if you have only fainted one time and you are in otherwise good health.
+You probably don’t need to go to your doctor if you have only fainted one time and you are otherwise in good health.
 Fainting is common and usually not serious.
-However, if you have serious health problems, especially heart-related problems, high blood pressure or diabetes, you probably should see your doctor.
+However, if you have serious health problems or are on multiple medications, you probably should see your doctor.
+This is especially important if you have heart-related problems, high blood pressure, or diabetes.
 See your doctor if you faint and also have any of these symptoms or conditions: